jpfleury/corbeille-spacefm/README.md

 ## Overview

-Corbeille-SpaceFM ("Corbeille" is the French word for "Trash can") is a plugin that adds trash support to the file manager [SpaceFM](http://ignorantguru.github.com/spacefm/).
+Corbeille-SpaceFM ("Corbeille" is the French word for "Trash can") is a plugin that adds trash support to the file manager [SpaceFM](https://ignorantguru.github.io/spacefm/) **(\*)**.

-Corbeille-SpaceFM is compliant with the [FreeDesktop.org Trash specification](http://standards.freedesktop.org/trash-spec/trashspec-latest.html), so it's interoperable with other compliant implementations, which will be able to manage files moved to the trash by Corbeille-SpaceFM, and vice versa.
+Corbeille-SpaceFM is compliant with the [FreeDesktop.org Trash specification](https://specifications.freedesktop.org/trash-spec/latest/), so it's interoperable with other compliant implementations, which will be able to manage files moved to the trash by Corbeille-SpaceFM, and vice versa.
 Tests were conducted with Thunar, Nautilus, and Dolphin.

 Corbeille-SpaceFM supports filenames containing any characters, including newlines.

 It was also coded with speed in mind.
 It supports multi-core processing and can manage hundreds or thousands of files without significant delays.
 See the *Details* section below for benchmarks.

+**(\*)** *For those interested, see this [discussion about the future of SpaceFM](https://github.com/IgnorantGuru/spacefm/issues/800).*

 ## Requirements